adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 ### The secret sauce – Technical complexity
 There is one specific approach I have used in analyzing Steam data that I don’t see others doing.

 As an indie game developer, it’s not enough to know what game to make to increase your chances of success.
-If it turns out that game is actually incredibly complex to develop, then you’re starting off at a major disadvantage.
+That game also has to be feasible to make.
+If it turns out it's actually incredibly complex to develop, then you’re starting off at a major disadvantage.

 As indie video game developers, our major strength is our agility.
 We can move quickly.
-We can make a decision on the spot.
+We can make decisions on the spot.
 We can change our mind.
+Often.
 We can constantly test and iterate.
 We can wear many different hats.
-And none of this involves constantly having to book meetings with dozens of stakeholders from different departments to constantly align everyone while juggling unnecessary office politics...
+And we (usually) don't need to spend time aligning various stakeholders.
 We can just focus on execution.
 Because ultimately, that’s the only thing that will matter.

 However, the weakness most of us have is that we simply do not have the time, resources, capabilities, scale, funds, brand reputation, or marketing power to make the types of games AAA publishers do.